compbiomed-unito/survhive/INSTALL.md

 conda config --set solver libmamba
 ```

+If you get an error saying "conda do not support solver" it means that your
+conda version is rather old.
+It will work anyway, but it will take a very long
+time to solve dependencies.
+It is probably better to update to a recent conda
+version.

 ### Creating an Environment

 To install the requirements for the latest stable version from the main branch, use: